syncfusion-content/blazor-docs/blazor/range-selector/grid-tick.md

 ---
 layout: post
-title: Grid Lines and Tick Lines in Blazor Range Selector Component | Syncfusion
+title: Grid Lines and Tick Lines in Blazor Range Selector | Syncfusion
 description: Learn here all about Grid Lines and Tick Lines in Syncfusion Blazor Range Selector component and more.
 platform: Blazor
 control: Range Selector